wix-playground/kb-slackbot/README.md

-# üß† KB Slackbot ‚Äì Powered by Model Hub + Monday.com
+# >‡ KB Slackbot  Powered by Model Hub + Monday.com

 A Slack bot designed to streamline Knowledge Base (KB) requests from Product Managers and stakeholders.
-It collects all necessary info via Slack DM, runs a GenAI workflow (via Model Hub), and creates a fully structured task on Monday.com‚Äîincluding Figma links, JIRA, urgency level, and more.
+It collects all necessary info via Slack DM, runs a GenAI workflow (via Model Hub), and creates a fully structured task on Monday.comincluding Figma links, JIRA, urgency level, and more.

 ---

-## üöÄ What It Does
+## <Ø What It Does

-- ü§ñ Launches an interactive step-by-step flow via `/kb-request`
+- > Launches an interactive step-by-step flow via `/kb-request`
-- üß† Sends PM input to a custom Model Hub AI Workflow
+- >‡ Sends PM input to a custom Model Hub AI Workflow
-- üßæ Auto-parses feature name, request type, urgency, Figma & JIRA links
+- =À Auto-parses feature name, request type, urgency, Figma & JIRA links
-- üì• Uploads files directly from Slack
+- =Â Uploads files directly from Slack
-- üìå Posts a structured KB request as a task on Monday.com
+- =Ó Posts a structured KB request as a task on Monday.com

 ---

-## üõ†Ô∏è Tech Stack
+## =‡ Tech Stack

 - Node.js (v18+)
 - Slack Bolt SDK